-T 17.
-If PN orders discontinued or hold by doctor, bags must be stored away from active medicines due for administration, and discarded as per hospital policy (to avoid any accidental administration).
-1. Doctors who may prescribe PN, have been educated about the proper prescribing protocols and are trained to monitor and manage complications of PN therapy 1.
+13. If PN orders are discontinued or kept on hold by a doctor, bags must be stored away from active medicines due for administration, and discarded as per hospital policy (to avoid any accidental administration).

+- 1. Doctors who may prescribe PN, have been educated about the proper prescribing protocols and are trained to monitor and manage complications of PN therapy. - 2.
 Remember, oral and/or enteral nutrition are the preferred options.
+As parenteral nutrition (PN) is an invasive, expensive and high risk, thereby it must be used for specific clinical indications when it is not possible to meet nutritional requirements via the GI tract or when there is bowel dysfunction resulting in the inability to tolerate enteral nutrition for a prolonged time.

+3. Ordering Pre-requisites:

-As parenteral nutrition (PN) is an invasive, expensive and high risk, thereby it must be used for specific clinical indications when it is not possible to meet nutritional requirements via the GI tract or when there is bowel dysfunction resulting in inability to tolerate enteral nutrition for a prolonged time 2.
-Ordering Pre-requisites: Ordering physician is responsible to ensure that: Patient is a right candidate for parenteral nutrition • PN is used with caution in patients with electrolyte imbalance, renal or hepatic compromise, and metabolic acidosis, or alkalosis.
-Major Acid-base and electrolyte abnormalities should be corrected prior to starting PN, or corrected by infusions through a separate intravenous line.
-PN should not be used to correct metabolic imbalances Hospitalized patients especially children are at high risk for malnutrition.
-Physician is responsible to perform basic nutritional assessment before the start of PN (clinical dietician consult can be called where required) and repeating nutritional assessment at regular intervals or as the clinical situation changes. • A complete nutritional assessment includes underlying disease, a dietary Prescribing history, anthropometrics, metabolic status, and an estimate of the nutritional & fluid requirements for the individual patient.
-3. Route of administration of PN: • A central venous access is required if: Nutrients osmolality > 900 mOsm/L is required to be infused -and- If patient is likely to need parenteral nutritional support for more than two weeks Peripheral catheters are only appropriate for infusions of PN with osmolarity up to 900 mOsm/L, and lines need to be replaced frequently.
-These limitations mean that they can be used for PN in conjunction with partial enteral feeds, and only for a short time (few days to one week).
-4. PN must be ordered on pre-printed order form specific to adult and pediatric (and neonatal) PN 5.
-Must verify correct patient before ordering (use two identifiers i.e.: patient name & Medical Record # (MR#) 6.
-Check baseline lab reports before starting PN, including renal and hepatic functions, lipid profile and serum electrolytes as indicated, and repeat periodically thereafter (see monitoring section for details) 7.
-Check appropriateness &amp; clarity of order esp.: PN's micro (Electrolytes, mineral, vitamins) and macro (Carbohydrate, Amine and Est/Linid) contents Amino acid, Fat/Lipid) contents Any additives: e.g. insulin, heparin or albumin etc.
+Ordering physician is responsible to ensure that:

+- The patient is the right candidate for parenteral nutrition. - PN is used with caution in patients with electrolyte imbalance, renal or hepatic compromise, metabolic acidosis, or alkalosis.
+Major Acid-base and electrolyte abnormalities should be corrected before starting PN or corrected by infusions through a separate intravenous line. - PN should not be used to correct metabolic imbalances. - Hospitalized patients especially children are at high risk for malnutrition.
+A physician is responsible to perform basic nutritional assessments before the start of PN (a clinical dietician consultant can be called when required) and repeating nutritional assessments at regular intervals or as the clinical situation changes. - A complete nutritional assessment includes underlying disease, a dietary history, anthropometrics, metabolic status, and an estimate of the nutritional & fluid requirements for the individual patient.

+4. Route of administration of PN:

+- Central venous access is required if: Nutrients osmolality > 900 mOsm/L is required to be infused -and- If a patient is likely to need parenteral nutritional support for more than two weeks. - Peripheral catheters are only appropriate for infusions of PN with osmolarity up to 900 mOsm/L, and lines need to be replaced frequently.
+These limitations mean that they can be used for PN in conjunction with partial enteral feeds, and only for a short time (a few days to one week). - 5.
+PN must be ordered on a pre-printed order form specific to adult and pediatric (and neonatal) PN. - 6.
+Must verify correct patient before ordering (use two identifiers i.e.: patient name & Medical Record # (MR#). - 7.
+Check baseline lab reports before starting PN, including renal and hepatic functions, lipid profile and serum electrolytes as indicated, and repeat periodically thereafter (see monitoring section for details). - 8.
+Check appropriateness & clarity of order esp.: - PN's micro (Electrolytes, minerals, vitamins) and macro (Carbohydrate, Amino acid, Fat/Lipid) contents. - Any additives: e.g. insulin, heparin or albumin etc. - Specify the dose of each ingredient clealry in total 24hrs volume, with special focus on units of doses (mcg vs mg vs gm) mentioned, and their max limits per day, and as per weight and age of the patient. - Use only standard unit of measure as allowed by the organization for ordering electrolytes (mEq vs mMol for example). - Total Calories per 24hrs PN. - Total volume (mls) per 24hrs PN. - Route of administration (central/peripheral). - Expected duration of treatment with PN etc. - 9.
+Order/prescription must be complete and non-ambiguous: - i.e. proper indication, patient's drug allergy status, weight as needed

+• Any special instructions